 Let me go back a bit further and set the scene for you: It’s Saturday afternoon.
 The first day since fall that it hasn’t been an absolute punishment to be outside for more than seven consecutive seconds.
 The barn stall is ten-inches deep in muck which has finally thawed out enough that I can properly clean the barn stall.

 This is a job that usually takes an hour and a half.
 I’m on hour four.
 I’ve noticed one of the donkeys has rain-rot and need to run into town for treatment supplies.
-I am literally covered in shit, and in something like two hours, a fantastically-bearded dude is coming over to my house because I’ve promised to cook him dinner.
+I am literally covered in shit, and I have a date in two hours.

 On my last pass through the gate, one of the half-lowered stabilizers catches on the side of the fence and does its best to demolish it.
 I decide, you know what?
 I’ve operated heavy equipment before.
 I’m just going to jump on the back of this here tractor and raise those stabilizers back into place so I can leave the pasture without doing any more damage.